View Document Text

 outside Gagnon Securities, unless the employee maintains an outside discretionary account.
 For

-show documentation that gives discretion to another person.
-In addition, brokerage statements
+documentation that gives discretion to another person.
+In addition, brokerage statements must be

 In instances when the Chief Compliance Officer has engaged in personal securities transactions,